ComposableFi/mantis-docs/docs/protocol/solver-rules.md

 **Profit Model**: On Mantis, solver profitability is based on a simple equation:

-Profit = Surplus from Trade Execution - Gas Cost on Destination Chain - Cost of IBC Message
+Profit = Surplus from Trade Execution - Gas Cost on Destination Chain - Cost of Message

 This model encourages solvers to optimize their operations, seeking the most efficient execution paths while managing their costs effectively.